betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 nor any sharing of content.
 Audio-only virtual water cooler chats work great and give participants a chance to socialize in a way similar to how they might if they were all together at the same work site.
-In the real world, water cooler chats are *spontaneous* whereas in the virtual world, some amount of scheduling may be involved.
+In the real world, water cooler chats are *spontaneous*, whereas in the virtual world, some amount of scheduling may be involved.
 One approach is to identify one person to serve as a *host* during some agreed upon time(s).
-The host's job is to start and end the virtual water cooler event at the agreed upon time(s) and others can be free to decide to join or not as they wish.
+The host's job is to start and end the virtual water cooler event at the agreed upon time(s), and others can be free to decide to join or not as they wish.
 Another aspect to virtual water cooler chats is that the host may also need to perform some moderator/facilitator duties.
-This is because many of the visual cues about who wants to speak at any given moment are often missing and it becomes necessary to take a slightly more formal approach with someone (e.g. the host) helping to moderate and facilitate the discussion.
+This need arisees because many of the visual cues about who wants to speak at any given moment are often missing, and it becomes necessary to take a slightly more formal approach, with someone (e.g., the host) helping to moderate and facilitate the discussion.
 There are many
 [other ideas](https://medium.com/@aarondinin/how-to-enable-water-cooler-innovation-for-remote-working-teams-2dfb3d50b1ab)
-in the use of video teleconferencing technology similar to this.
+on the use of video teleconferencing technology for virtual water cooler conversations.

 ### <a name='tbd'>To be done</a>